-- Check that the loading door remains securely locked and cannot be opened during an entire cycle. - Clean the top, front, and sides of the cabinet to remove residue. - Clean the soap dispenser and lid and check that all dispenser mounting screws are in-place and tight. - Check the loading door for leaks.
+- Check that the loading door remains securely locked and cannot be opened during an entire cycle. - Check the water connections for leaks. - Clean the top, front, and sides of the cabinet to remove residue. - Clean the soap dispenser and lid and check that all dispenser mounting screws are in-place and tight. - Check the drain valve for leaking and that it opens properly. - Check the loading door for leaks.
 Clean the door seal of all foreign matter. - Leave the loading door open to aerate the washer when not in use.